PLANNING FOR RETIREMENT

 Your retirement savings goal may seem like a big number, but time and the power of compounding makes it easier to attain.
 Learn more about putting time on your side.

 Saving for a large financial goal like retirement can be intimidating.
-Rather than worrying about the end result, consider implementing a consistent strategy that will put you on the path to your goal.
+Rather than worrying about the final destination, consider implementing a consistent strategy that will put you on the path to your goal.
 Creating a budget can help set up a pattern of consistently saving and investing.

 Don’t know where to start?
 Consider the 50/20/30 rule which suggests allocating 50% of income to necessities, 20% to savings, and 30% to discretionary spending.
 Once you have a budget in place, automating transfers into your investment account can help curb impulsive spending and keep you on the path to your financial goals.